-- 115. Since GSA/DOGE employee Justin Fox first informed field staff that all programming would be closing down on April 9, DOGE has continued to communicate further wind-downs through the end of May. - 116.
+- 113. Defendant DOGE, and DOGE-co-opted Defendant USIP, have made clear the intent to shutter USIP permanently, leaving USIP unable to implement any of its programs or statutorily mandated functions. - 114.
+Since GSA/DOGE employee Justin Fox first informed field staff that all programming would be closing down on April 9, DOGE has continued to communicate further wind-downs through the end of May. - 115.
+On April 12, 2025, all Vice Presidents who had not been fired on March 28 received termination notices effective April 18.
+These Vice Presidents oversee USIP's field offices, which will remain open until the end of May.
+These termination notices effectively leave field offices, field staff, and PSCs without any headquarter supervision or security. - 116.
 Summary and surprise termination of all of USIP contracting staff makes it impossible for USIP to conduct thorough and proper reconciliation between these advances and the deliverables received to ensure taxpayers funds were spent properly. - 117.
-On March 18, DOGE terminated USIP's access to the international payment modality of the Department of Treasury International Treasury Service and terminated USIP's ability to transfer funds from the U.S. Treasury to its bank account. - 118.
-On March 20, Defendant Cavanaugh directed then-CFO Catherine Dale to make Defendant Jackson the sole signatory of the Endowment's bank accounts. - 119.
-On March 24, Defendant Jackson denied then-CFO Catherine Dale from requesting to apportion USIP's appropriated funds from the Office of Management and Budget for fiscal year 2025. - 120.
-On March 24, Defendant Jackson also denied then-CFO Catherine Dale's request to restore employee access to transfer payroll funds.
+On March 18, 2025, DOGE terminated USIP's access to the international payment modality of the Department of Treasury International Treasury Service and terminated USIP's ability to transfer funds from the U.S. Treasury to its bank account.

+- 118. On March 20, 2025, Defendant Cavanaugh directed the then-CFO Allison Blotzker to make Defendant Jackson the sole signatory of the Endowment's bank accounts. - 119.
+On March 24, Defendant Jackson denied the then-CFO Blotzker from requesting to apportion USIP's appropriated funds from the Office of Management and Budget for fiscal year 2025. - 120.
+On March 24, Defendant Jackson also denied the then-CFO Blotzker's request to restore employee access to transfer payroll funds.
+Defendants fired Blotzer on March 25, 2025.